microsoft/cloudsqlworkshop/cloudsqlworkshop/07_Deploy_Manage_Optimize_AzureSQLDB/readme.md

     GO
     ```

     You can see the table has been recovered.
-Now that your table is recovered if you want to keep this verison of the database you would drop the existing database and rename this one.
+Now that your table is recovered if you want to keep this version of the database you could drop the existing database and rename this one.
 Or you could use other methods to copy this table into the existing database.
 One is to use external tables.
 Learn more at https://learn.microsoft.com/sql/t-sql/statements/create-external-table-transact-sql?view=azuresqldb-current